matheusamazonas/matheusamazonas.github.io/portfolio/ttg.md

 ![](assets/images/portfolio/ttg.gif)

 [Terraced Terrain Generator (TTG)](http://ttg.matheusamazonas.net){:target="_blank"} is a free Unity tool for procedural generation of terraced terrain meshes like the ones in the picture above.
-Its first version (1.0.0) was released in April 2023, and I'm currently working on its next version (1.1.0).
+Its first version (1.0.0) was released in April 2023 and its latest version is [1.2.0](https://github.com/matheusamazonas/TTG/releases/tag/1.2.0).

 TTG's development process is documented on the following blog posts:
 - [Developing a Terraced Terrain Generator](https://matheusamazonas.net/blog/2023/04/08/ttg){:target="_blank"}